sidutoit/sidutoit/README.md

 - Automated takedown services.
 - Implementing Machine Learning (ML) and Artificial Intelligence (AI) systems for detecting malicious actors.
 - Overseeing security measures (both detection and takedowns) for domains, apps, and social platforms.
+- Building internal tools and platforms to automate workflows, enhance productivity, and simplify the work of our analysts.

 ## 💻 Current Technology Stack